odoo-ide/pycharm-odoo/README.md

 * Truly understand Odoo framework (Odoo module, Odoo ORM,...).
 * Amazing code completion and navigation for Python, SQL, XML, JavaScript, CSV, and PO/POT.
 * Support working with multiple Odoo versions in one project window.
-* Other improvements to make PyCharm is the best IDE for Odoo.
+* Other improvements to make PyCharm the best IDE for Odoo.

 ## Installation
 1. Install this plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/13499-odoo).